Precisely measure rolling oil concentration

 Longer service life

 The measurement accuracy for rolling oil concentrations is ±0.05 wt%.
-This is significantly more precise than conventional measurement methods, especially with contaminated or turbid emulsions.
-The ultrasonic technology is independent of color, particles, or gas bubbles in the medium.
+This is significantly more precise than conventional measurement methods, especially with contaminated or cloudy emulsions.
+Our ultrasonic technology is independent of color, particles, or gas bubbles in the medium.

 Yes, LiquiSonic® sensors can be easily integrated into existing pipelines.
-Installation is usually done in the main supply line to the rolling stand.
+Installation is usually done in the main supply line to the rolling mill.
 Various flange and thread connections are available.

 No, the LiquiSonic® system is completely maintenance-free.
-The sensors have neither moving nor wear parts, which do not require regular calibration.
-The factory calibration remains stable throughout the entire operating period, which has a positive impact on operating costs.
+The sensors have no moving components or wear parts and therefore do not require regular calibration.
+The factory calibration remains stable over the entire operating period, which also has a positive impact on operating costs.

 The LiquiSonic® system is designed for extreme conditions.
-It can cover temperatures from -40 to 200 °C and pressures up to 500 bar.
+It can cover temperatures from -40 to 200 °C and pressures up to 500 bar can be covered.
 The sensors are completely maintenance-free and designed for continuous use in industrial environments.

 The system works with all common rolling oils and emulsions for steel, aluminum, copper, and other metals.
 Over 50 different rolling oil formulations have already been successfully measured.
 New oils can be characterized at any time in the SensoTech laboratory.

 SensoTech is a specialist in ultrasonic concentration measurement with over 35 years of experience.
-The patented technology, maintenance-free sensors, and customer-tailored, individual customization options for the sensors make us one of the leading providers in this field.
+The patented technology, maintenance-free sensors, and customer-specific, individual customization options for sensors make us one of the leading providers in this field.